 The CIO’s team are also looking into using the Internet of Things to manage smart town lighting, smart parking, and smart recycling.
 This is a big step from how transactional leaders typically manage governmental operations.

-Transformational styles of leadership can help your company meet the demands of the digital market.
+The big advantage of deploying transformational styles of leadership is that they can help your company meet the demands of the digital market.
 It’s not only about getting technological skill sets, however.
 The tools are only as effective as the people using them, so major cultural changes are necessary to take workers along on the journey with you.
 Motivate them to be positive and enthusiastic, upskill them to handle the new demands of their work, and empower them to understand how the changes add value to their work and their lives.